rkt/rkt/Documentation/subcommands/stop.md

 The `--force` flag will stop a pod forcibly, that is:

 * default systemd-nspawn stage1: the container is killed.
-* kvm stage1: the lkvm process receives a KILL signal.
+* kvm stage1: the qemu or lkvm process receives a KILL signal.
 * rkt fly stage1: the app receives a KILL signal.

 ```